alphagov/paas-tech-docs/source/documentation/orgs_spaces_users/index.md

 cf unset-space-role ana@example.com acme sandbox SpaceDeveloper
 ```

-Refer to the [Cloud Foundry reference guide on `cf unset-space-role`](https://cli.cloudfoundry.org/en-US/cf/unset-space-role.html) [external link] for a complete list of roles.
+Refer to the [Cloud Foundry reference guide on `cf unset-space-role`](https://cli.cloudfoundry.org/en-US/cf/unset-space-role.html) for a complete list of roles.

 ### Invite users to an org